tgirke/GEN242-2021/content/en/tutorials/scrnaseq/scRNAseq.md

 ## Introduction

-This tutorial introduces the usage of several embedding algorithms for high-dimensional gene expression data that are often used for single cell RNA-Seq (scRNA-Seq) data (Duò, Robinson, and Soneson 2018).
-Many dimensionality reduction methods have been implemented as R packages, and are available on CRAN, Bioconductor and/or GitHub.
+This tutorial introduces the usage of several software implementations of embedding algorithms for high-dimensional gene expression data (Duò, Robinson, and Soneson 2018) that are often used for single cell RNA-Seq (scRNA-Seq) data.
+Many of them are available as R packages on CRAN, Bioconductor and/or GitHub.
 Examples include PCA, MDS, [SC3](http://bioconductor.org/packages/release/bioc/html/SC3.html) (Kiselev et al. 2017), [isomap](https://bioconductor.org/packages/release/bioc/html/RDRToolbox.html),